Content 1100 styling change to allow custom header

 (2021/22: None)

-FRC’s Audit Quality Inspection and Supervision Report, July 2023
+FRC’s Audit Quality Inspection and Supervision Report 2024

 In individual audits, good practice included examples relating to risk assessment and planning, execution, and completion and reporting.
-Areas for improvement included instances relating to impairment, expected credit losses in banking audits, and accounting judgements and disclosures.
+Areas for improvement included instances relating to estimates, risk assessment and response to internal control deficiencies.

-The final section of the report focused on the FRC’s forward-looking supervisory approach – identifying and prioritising what firms must do to improve audit quality and enhance resilience.
-There, we saw recognition of our efforts in developing the Single Quality Plan:
+Section 4 of the report focused on the FRC’s forward-looking supervisory approach – identifying and prioritising what firms must do to improve audit quality and enhance resilience.
+There, we saw recognition of how our SQP is embedded in the business and supporting our strategy:

-The FRC's report is available to read here.
+The FRC's report is available to read at the above link.

 ICAEW - Monitoring review by the Quality Assurance Department